Rapid-POS/Rapid-Counterpoint-GunBroker-Connector/Release-Notes/RapidPOS-GunBroker-3.1.0-2026-07-01-Release-Notes.md

 - Default Buyer Feedback can be set as part of the GunBroker.com configuration in Counterpoint.

 ### Run Connector Manually Button Update
-Updated the functionality of the "Run Connector Manually" button for the GunBroker connector to improve behavior and reliability when manually triggering a sync.
+Updated the functionality of the "Run Connector Manually" button to trigger the connector executable through Windows Services, improving behavior and reliability when manually initiating a sync.
+- The Scheduled Task that was previously used will be removed.

 ### EC_GUNBRKR Paycode Refund Setting
 Updated the EC_GUNBRKR paycode configuration to allow unlimited refunds.
 - Allows a GunBroker order to be refunded to the EC_GUNBRKR paycode.

 Note: This is specifically for the GunBroker paycode.
-If a refund to the customer is necessary, that must still be completed via GunBroker._
+If a refund to the customer is necessary, that must still be completed via GunBroker.

 ---